ukri-excalibur/excalibur-tests/README.md

 1. Run ReFrame's own test suite:

-        # load a compiler module - NB: not shown in ReFrame docs but essential!
+        # ensure a compiler is available e.g. by loading a compiler module - NB: this is not shown in the ReFrame docs but is essential!
         cd reframe/
         ./test_reframe.py -v

-    (This will skip some tests but should not fail any.)
+    This will skip some tests but should not fail any.

 1. Set up a public Jupyter notebook server:

         cd hpc-tests/setup
-        ./jupyter-server.sh <<< <PASSWORD>
+        ./jupyter-server.sh <<< PASSWORD

-    Replacing `<PASSWORD>` with a password for Jupyter.
-This only needs to be done once and sets up a self-signed SSL certificate - NB your browser will complain when connecting to the notebook.
+    Replacing `PASSWORD` with a password for Jupyter.
+This only needs to be done once and sets up a self-signed SSL certificate - note your browser will complain when connecting to the notebook.

 1. If using `spack` to compile applications, install and set it up - see separate section below.